-- (1) be independently certified in accordance with an American National

-Standard Institute (ANSI) standard that is applicable to the specific type of proposed
+(1) Be independently certified in accordance with an American National Standard Institute (ANSI) standard that is applicable to the specific type of proposed POE and that adequately addresses a California drinking water standard ; or

-POE and that adequately addresses a California drinking water standard=; or - (2) be approved by the State Board upon determination that the proposed POE unit design, construction, treatment performance, and available field or pilot test results can reliably produce water in compliance with California drinking water standards under local expected influent water quality and flow conditions; - (3) be owned, controlled, operated, and maintained by the public water system and/or a person(s) under contract with the public water system, to ensure proper operation, maintenance, monitoring, and compliance with this Article and applicable drinking water standards;
+(2) Be approved by the State Board, following a review of, including but not limited to the POE unit's design, construction, treatment performance, and available field or pilot test results.

+(3) Be owned, controlled, operated, and maintained by the public water system and/or a person(s) under contract with the public water system, to ensure proper operation, maintenance, monitoring, and compliance with this Article and applicable drinking water standards;

-- (4) be equipped with a mechanical warning (e.g. alarm, light, etc.) that alerts users when a unit needs maintenance or is no longer operating in a manner that assures the unit is producing effluent meeting state and federal drinking water standards, unless the device is equipped with an automatic shut-off mechanism that prevents the flow of water under such circumstances; and - (5) be equipped with a totalizing flow meter. - (b) Except as provided in subsection (c), pilot testing shall be performed by the public water system, and/or a person(s) under contract with the public water system, on each proposed type of POE to establish its use limitations and operations and maintenance criteria, as well as verification that it will produce effluent that meets drinking water standards under local expected influent water quality and flow conditions.
-Pilot testing shall include the following steps: - (1) Prior to performing pilot testing, a pilot testing protocol shall be submitted to the State Board for review.
-The pilot testing protocol must be adequate to demonstrate that water treated by the POE will meet drinking water standards; - (2) Pilot testing for a POE shall be conducted in the manner and for the time period specified by the most current pilot testing protocol for that POE approved under section 64420.2(b)(1), and shall be conducted for no less than two months; and - (3) After completion of the pilot testing, the public water system shall submit a report to the State Board describing the results and findings of the pilot testing. - (c)The State Board may exempt a public water system from the pilot testing requirements in section 64418.2(b), or permit a reduced level of pilot testing required pursuant to subsection (b), if: - (1) the public water system demonstrates to the State Board that the POEs proposed for use have been tested, by the public water system or another person, under equivalent water quality and flow conditions; and
+(4) Be equipped with a mechanical warning (e.g. alarm, light, etc.) that alerts users when a unit needs maintenance or is no longer operating in a manner that assures the unit is producing effluent meeting state and federal drinking water standards, unless the device is equipped with an automatic shut-off mechanism that prevents the flow of water under such circumstances; and

+(5) Be equipped with a totalizing flow meter.

+(b) Except as provided in subsection (c), pilot testing shall be performed by the public water system, and/or a person(s) under contract with the public water system, on each proposed type of POE to establish its use limitations and operations and maintenance criteria, as well as verification that it will produce effluent that meets applicable drinking water standards under local expected influent water quality and flow conditions.

+(1) Prior to performing pilot testing, a pilot testing protocol shall be submitted to the State Board for review and the public water system shall obtain State Board approval of the protocol.

+(2) Pilot testing for a POE shall be conducted in the manner and for the time period specified by the pilot testing protocol for that POE, and shall be conducted for no less than two months.

+(3) After completion of the pilot testing, the public water system shall submit a report to the State Board describing the results and findings of the pilot testing.

-(2) the limitations, criteria, and effluent verification in subsection (b) can be ascertained and have been reported to the State Board.
+(c) With State Board approval, a public water system may be exempt from, or be subject to a reduced level of, pilot testing required pursuant to subsection (b) if the public water system demonstrates to the State Board that the POEs proposed for use have been tested, by the public water system or another person, under equivalent water quality and flow conditions, and the limitations, criteria, and effluent verification in subsection (b) can be ascertained and have been reported to the State Board.